primiano/perfetto-docs/docs/analysis/trace-processor.md

 NOTE: we do not plan on supporting case where alerts need to be added to existing events.
 Instead, new events should be created using annotations and alerts added on these instead; this is because the trace processor storage is append-only.

-## Appendix: table inheritance rules
+## Appendix: table inheritance

-Concretely, inheritance between tables works like so:
+Concretely, the rules for inheritance between tables works are as follows:

 * Every row in a table has an `id` which is unique for a hierarchy of tables.
   * For example, every `track` will have an `id` which is unique among all tracks (regardless of the type of track)